Home no longer sweet for Ukraine's Yanukovich

-DONETSK, Ukraine, Feb 26 (Reuters) - In Viktor Yanukovich’s party headquarters in Donetsk, eastern Ukraine, a stain on the wall marks where a framed picture of the ousted president used to hang.
+DONETSK, Ukraine (Reuters) - In Viktor Yanukovich’s party headquarters in Donetsk, eastern Ukraine, a stain on the wall marks where a framed picture of the ousted president used to hang.

 It is not only the photograph that has gone since Ukraine’s parliament stripped Yanukovich of his powers on Saturday.